 York has extensive political experience, having served as a campaign adviser, manager and social media expert in numerous high profile local campaigns, including serving as a key aide in the successful defense against the attempted recall of one of the country’s longest-serving and best-known mayors.

 York also served as the director of communications and public relations for Cleveland Clinic Akron General, during Cleveland Clinic’s acquisition of the Akron General Health System.
 During this pivotal time of transition and change, York played a critical role as the communication and information resource for the community, Akron General’s employees and the media.
 Numerous specific, targeted communications helped lead to widespread acceptance of the merger, overcoming initial concerns expressed by local residents, as well as government and business leaders.

 In her spare time, York volunteers in many capacities.
-She is the president of the Downtown Akron Kiwanis, vice-chair of the Jewish Women’s Endowment Board, and president-elect of the Akron Kiwanis Foundation.
-York serves on the Jewish Community Board of Akron, and is a board member of the Akron Roundtable and the Leadership Akron Alumni Association.
+She is the past-president of the Downtown Akron Kiwanis Club and the Akron Kiwanis Foundation, and chair of the Jewish Women’s Endowment Board and United Way of Summit County’s Strategic Planning Committee.
+York serves as vice president of the Jewish Community Board of Akron, and is a board member of the Leadership Akron Alumni Association and United Way of Summit County.
 She is also a member of the Akron Bar Association.

 York graduated summa cum laude from Ohio University in 1991 with a bachelor’s in communications.
 She received her Juris Doctor from the University of Akron, School of Law in 1994.